ashesh-0/ashesh.github.io/_pages/barking_up.md

 ---
 ## Super Short Description
 * [Paper Link](https://proceedings.neurips.cc/paper/2020/file/4cc05b35c2f937c5bd9e7d41d3686fff-Paper.pdf)
 *  This work is on generation of molecules using a generative model.
 Novelty of the paper is that it also outputs the molecule synthesis DAG: A step by step sequence of how the generated molecule can be constructed.
-Another interesting work done in the paper is that the work is able to ensure that the molecules possess some desired properties.
+Another interesting work done in the paper is that a specific training procedure ensures that molecules with targeted properties are generated.

 ## An Overview of Methodology
 Starting from a selected set of building blocks (simple chemical compounds), the molecule is built one step at a time.
 Paper defines different action types.
-Sequentially selecting appropriate actions from these action types leads to the DAG construction.
+Sequentially selecting appropriate actions, each belonging to one of those action types leads to the synthesis DAG construction.
 Qualitatively, actions include the choice of reactants, the number of reactants in a reaction and the number of reactions.
 Note that there are two sets for the choice of reactants: original building blocks and the intermediate compounds formed till that point in time.
 These actions are predicted from their respective action-type neural networks.
 For predicting the DAG, the paper represents DAG as a sequence of actions and it predicts one action at a time.
 <figure>
     <a href="/assets/images/barkingDAG_4.png"><img src="/assets/images/barkingDAG_4.png"></a>
     <figcaption> An example DAG ( Credits: https://proceedings.neurips.cc/paper/2020/file/4cc05b35c2f937c5bd9e7d41d3686fff-Paper.pdf).</figcaption>